merlinmann/wisdom/wisdom.md

 Some introductory thoughts on the wisdom.

-- The items on offer here are based on my own experiences and sensibilities.
+- The thoughts on offer here are based on my own experiences and sensibilities.
 They are each and all things that, above all, I have needed to learn.
-As it happens, many were very _painful_ to learn.
+- As it happens, many of the thougts have been _very painful_ to learn.
-- None of these items is true for every person or for all times.
-In the event that you ever identify things that are true for every person and for all times, you may wish to start a religion.
+- None of these thoughts will be true for every person or for all times.
+In the event that you ever identify thoughts that are true for every person and for all times, you may wish to start a religion.
 - Also, none of these thoughts is offered with the intention of being unkind, exclusionary, hurtful, or existentially ugly.
 If any comes across that away, I sincerely apologize in advance.
-- Related: for any item here that strikes you as irrelevant or dumb or wrong or antithetical to your own experiences and sensibilities, please consider that it may not be, as we say, *for* you.
+- Related: for any thought here that strikes you as irrelevant or dumb or wrong or antithetical to your own experiences and sensibilities, please consider that it may not be, as we say, *for* you.
 The reader is encouraged to ignore or reject items that match any of these unsavory criteria.
-- These are things that I have believed to be true for myself at the time of composition.
+- These are thoughts that I have believed to be true for myself at the time of composition.
 They are not immutable truths about The Universe, and I am open to changing my mind about any of them at any time.
-- Items appended with a “thanks" are wisdoms that I gratefully learned from that given person—often many years ago.
+- Thoughts appended with a “thanks" are wisdoms that I gratefully learned from that given person—often many years ago.
 They are *not* “submissions,” because, alas, I am not *Reader’s Digest*.
 - If you believe that it is possible to grow without change, you are probably neither growing nor changing.
 - Bulleted lists are a useful way to collect items that are either unrelated or may not benefit from being puffed into actual fancy prose. <!-- HELLO Also, embedded comments are good for saying hello to curious geeks.
 Hello.
 Welcome! -->
 - None of this should be interpreted as actual advice of any kind or for any purpose, and, thus, the Project is provided *as-is*.